The 10 Best Web Development Languages in 2025: Features, Pros & Cons

 4. CSS

-CSS, or Cascading Style Sheets, is a style sheet language used in web development to control the visual presentation of HTML documents.
+CSS (Cascading Style Sheets) is a language used in web development to control the visual presentation of HTML documents.

-While HTML focuses on the structure and content of a web page, CSS defines the layout, styling, and appearance, allowing developers to create visually appealing and responsive web designs.
+HTML structures the content of a web page, while CSS controls its layout, styling, and appearance.
+It helps developers create visually appealing and responsive web designs that adjust to different screen sizes.

 Benefits